Hāfu: Heisei period (1989–2019)

+Ainoko

 One of the earliest terms referring to half Japanese was ainoko, meaning a child born of a relationship between two races.
 It is still used in Latin America, most prominently Brazil (where spellings such as ainoco, ainoca (f.) and ainocô may be found), to refer to mestizo (broader term in Hispanic America for mixed race in general) or mestiço people of some Japanese ancestry.
-In Brazil, amarela (yellow) is generally used for people of East Asian origin.
+In Brazil, amarela (yellow) is used as a census categogy for people of mixed East Asian origin.

 The former term evolved to be an umbrella term for Eurasian or mixed East Asian/mestizo, East Asian/African, East Asian/Arab and East Asian/indigenous heritage in general.
 At the same time it is possible for people with little Japanese or other East Asian ancestry to be perceivable just by their phenotype to identify mostly as black, white or mestizo/pardo instead of ainoko, while people with about a quarter or less of non-East Asian ancestry may identify on the Brazilian census as being amarela ("yellow" or East Asian).

 Soon this too became a taboo term due to its derogatory connotations such as illegitimacy and discrimination.
 What were central to these labels were the emphasis on "blood impurity" and the obvious separation of the half Japanese from the majority of Japanese.
 Some English-speaking parents of children of mixed ethnicity use the word "double."
 Amerasian is another term for children of mixed ancestry, especially those born to Japanese mothers and U.S. military fathers.